 - Plant at least one more star atop that date

 If you haven’t heard from us within eight weeks, DO NOT PANIC.
 A literary agent’s daily to-dos contain the three C’s: Clients, Contracts, and Conferences.
 Mind you, these are a few of our fav-or-ite things, and it’s safe to say we’re nearly dancing at our desks when our calendars topple with book releases, workshops, and other industry-related events.
 But, all of the excitement can affect our best-laid plans.

 Here’s an insider secret: if you have submitted to some agents (AKALM included) between September and November, or February and May, there is a good chance response will be running more extended than the shortest time stated.
 Please understand that agents are usually most active when chatting up editors and publishers about the works of current clients.
 Remember those three C’s.
 It’s the busy-ness of the business, and we respect your decision to pull your submission if you cannot wait for individualized attention.

-If you’ve decided you can hang out with us; we thank you.
+We thank you for choosing to endure the wait.
 Further, we encourage you to go ahead and place one more star two weeks past that eight-week mark, which takes you to the ten-week mark.
 Do it nicely if you like, and draw swirls and curly cues around your star.
 Make it a big deal!
 Since you’ve been keeping tabs on us and interacting via social media, you’ll know what we’ve been doing.
 Have we been chatty about a particular author and their success, that anticipated book release, workshop, conference, or even an impending root canal?
 We sometimes break the rules as much as we would like to hold fast to our promised schedule.
 You’ll find literary agents are quite far from perfect.
 At AKALM, we believe in a good relationship from the beginning.
-No robots, no snark.
+No robots, no AI, and no snark.
 We are us, and we are honored.